ChristianPari/JavaScript-Problem-Solving/README.md

-Alogirthms I've completed

-* Basic - FCC Algorithms
+These are folders based on the algorithm difficulty I found them to have.

-* Medium - Algorithms that aren't basic but not intermediate level either
+* Basic - Algorithms that I either began with or posed to be less challenging than expected
-* Intermediate - FCC Algorithms
+* Intermediate - A step up from the basic, these took me a decent amount of time to complete.